 Enhanced Campaigns: The Good, the Bad and the Ugly

 Monday, July 22nd is D-Day for many web marketers.
-That’s the day that Google can start converting Google AdWords accounts to an Google Enhanced Campaign from a legacy account.
+That’s the day that Google can start converting Google Ads accounts to an Google Enhanced Campaign from a legacy account.

 Why the change?
 Some say it’s to help marketers advertise more effectively in a world where marketing is increasingly anytime, anywhere, any device.
 Others will say it’s a tool for Google to increase your spend – without any return.